AulendurForge/Cortex-vLLM/README.md

 # Login at: http://192.168.1.181:3001/login (admin/admin)
 ```

-> **⚠️ CRITICAL**: Always use `make` commands, NOT `docker compose` directly.
-The Makefile automatically detects your IP and configures CORS.
-Running `docker compose up` directly will result in CORS errors and authentication failures.
+> **⚠️ IMPORTANT**: While `docker compose` will now work standalone (with automatic IP detection), using `make` commands is **strongly recommended** for the best experience.
+The Makefile provides additional features like automatic monitoring enablement, better error messages, and helpful output.

 > **📌 Important**: Always use the **host machine's IP address** shown in the output, not `localhost`.
 The IP is automatically detected when you run `make` commands.
 Users on your network will access Cortex using this IP address.